 The addition of natural daylight can work wonders for a dreary hallway – swapping the front or back door for a glazed version is an easily achieved example.
 For part-glazed contemporary front doors try Urban Front.

 To turn plain glass into a feature, consider fitting window film – a single large-scale motif is effective for highlighting the hallway’s decorative scheme.
+Check out our window film ideas for more inspiration.
 Period properties will be enhanced by beautiful stained glass panels.
 Borrowing light for the hallway from an adjacent room can be achieved by replacing an internal door with a glazed version or simply removing it altogether.
 Check before doing so as in some properties, building regulations require a fire-proof door to make the corridor a safe escape route.

 To bring a sunny aspect to a gloomy upstairs landing, fit a skylight or try Solatube, a small dome set into the ceiling that brings in a shaft of daylight via a tube from the roof.